 Throughout this manual, features and appearance may vary from your model.
-Your model may have one of the following controls.

 Lower Oven Control, Clock and Timer Features and Settings

 Display

 Shows the time of day, oven temperature, whether the oven is in the bake, broil or self-cleaning mode and the times set for the timer or automatic oven operations.